Grey-What/alx-system_engineering-devops/0x02-shell_redirections/README.md

 19-AZ script alters input line by replacing characters 20-hiago script removes pattern Cc from input string 21-reverse script reverses input
+22-users_and_homes script list all users and their directories